USPS Fingerprinting Process (What to Expect + Other FAQs)

 What Kind of Background Check Does USPS Do?

-When the USPS is looking at potential hires, they have them come in for fingerprinting.
+When the USPS looks at potential hires, they have them come in for fingerprinting.
+The USPS can then begin the state and federal background checks.

 Depending on where you live, your state likely has a database that the USPS can use to search for convictions or pending charges.

-Federal background checks take place by searching the National Crime Information Center (NCIC) database.
+Federal background checks are performed by searching the National Crime Information Center (NCIC) database.

-The NCIC allows the USPS to search for any criminal convictions or pending charges in any state across the country (it’s maintained by the FBI).
+The NCIC allows the USPS to search for any criminal convictions or pending charges in any state nationwide (the FBI maintains it).

 All USPS employees must have passed their background check, which goes back about five years.

-If you have been convicted of a crime, it’s best to just be honest about it on your application, rather than the Postal Service finding out about it during the background check.
+If you have been convicted of a crime, it’s best to be honest about it on your application rather than the Postal Service finding out about it during the background check.

 How Long Does It Take to Hear Back From USPS?

-It all depends on how backed up or how in need the Post Office or distribution center where you’re getting hired is.
+It all depends on how backed up or in need the post office or distribution center where you’re getting hired is.

 To know more, you can also read our posts on whether or not USPS hires part-time employees, does USPS hire felons, and USPS attendance policy.